-David Zarfes teaches contracts, business, and transactional law classes, and heads the Law School's Corporate Lab Clinic.
+David Zarfes teaches contracts, business, transactional law, and ethics classes, and heads the Law School's Kirkland & Ellis Corporate Lab.

 He has published two books on contracts, Contracts: A Transactional Approach and Contracts and Commercial Transactions, Aspen Publishers 2010 and 2011, each with University of Michigan Professor Michael Bloom.